ItsRuntimeException/Genshin_Lyre_Autoscript_Reader/README.md

 Rubia.txt is from 'Animuz - Anime Piano' on youtube, check his/her channel out!

-My timing on the Rubia.txt may not be accurate, it is up to you to tinker with it!
+My timing on the Rubia.txt may not be the most accurate, it is up to you to tinker with it!

 ^.^
+Enjoy!